arielfr/help-in-need-bot/README.md

 **Warning**
 > Can't get the permissions necessary for making it public, Facebook asks for a Business verification.
 This is for the Hackaton, not for comercial use.

+We are also using the [Customer Chat Plugin (Beta)](https://developers.facebook.com/docs/messenger-platform/discovery/customer-chat-plugin/) for our landing page.

 # Developers Circles

 This project was made for the Community Challenge of [Facebook Developers Circles](https://devcommunitychallenge.devpost.com)